Arun143225/iridium/README.md

 generating LLVM is being switched from an FFI binding library to the llvm-general library.

-CHILL: Common High-level Intermediate Language Library
+Iridium: Common High-level IR Library
 ================

 A library whose goal is to produce several common high-level